-The SDRAM clock is a function of the core clock.
+MHz and 100 MHz.
 The core clock can be divided down from 2 to 5 in half clock increments to generate the SDRAM clock.
-SDRAM frequencies over 79 MHz are only supported for certain types of closed systems, and strict design rules must be adhered to.
+SDRAM frequencies between 79 MHz and 100 MHz are only supported for certain types of closed systems and strict design rules must be adhered to.
 For further details, contact your local National Semiconductor technical support representative.